okta/okta-signin-widget/README.md

     oAuthTimeout: 300000 // 5 minutes
     ```

-- **authParams:** An object containing configuration which is passed directly to the `authClient`.
+- **authParams:** An object containing configuration which is passed directly to the internal `authClient`.
 Selected options are described below.
 See the full set of [Configuration options](https://github.com/okta/okta-auth-js#configuration-options)

 - **authParams.pkce:** Set to `false` to disable PKCE flow